NakedFerret/NakedFerret.github.io/_posts/2014-02-21-webapi-device-storage.md

 ## Retrieving a file

-Retrieving a file is much simpler, simple provide the filename to `DeviceStorage.get()`.
+Retrieving a file is much simpler, simple provide the file name to `DeviceStorage.get()`.

 {% highlight javascript %}
 var sdcard = navigator.getDeviceStorage("sdcard");